-Genes are the unique set of instructions inside our bodies that make each o us an individual How common is MPS IVA?
+Genes are the unique set of instructions inside our bodies that make each of us an individual

+How common is MPS IVA?

 It is estimated that MPS IVA affects between 1 in 40,000 to 1 in 200,000 newborns affecting males and females equally.
 We have thousands of genes and they are the blueprint for our growth and development, as well as controlling how our bodies function.
 If a particular gene is faulty, or altered, then it will not work efficiently.

 Genes are carried on structures called chromosomes.
 It is usual to have 23 pairs of chromosomes that are numbered in pairs from pair 1 to pair 22, plus one pair of sex chromosomes: XX for a female and XY for a male.
 A child will inherit one set of chromosomes from the mother in the egg, and one set from the father in the sperm, therefore we each have two copies of each gene, one of which is inherited from each parent.

 In a person with MPS IVA, both copies of the associated gene in each cell have mutations (mistakes).
 The parents each carry one copy of the mutated gene, but they do not show signs and symptoms of the disease.
 This is known as being a carrier.

 A carrier will not show symptoms but can pass the defective gene to their child

-Autosomal recessive

-- Affected by the disease 25%

-- Carriers of affected gene 50%

-- Unaffected by the disease 25%

 When both parents are carriers of the faulty MPS IVA gene (autosomal recessive) for each pregnancy there is a 25% (1:4) chance of having a child with MPS IVA.
 The chance of a baby inheriting MPS IVA is the same for every pregnancy.

-Autosomal recessive pattern is when both parents are carriers of the defective gene Brothers and sisters of a person affected by MPS IVA might also be carriers of the disease and it is recommended that they seek advice from their local genetic department about the potential risks in future pregnancies.
+Brothers and sisters of a person affected by MPS IVA might also be carriers of the disease and it is recommended that they seek advice from their local genetic department about the potential risks in future pregnancies.